DeJy/vitriol/tutorial-dev.md

 # Vitriol Developer Tutorial

-This guide walks through everything you need to hack on Vitriol itself—from understanding the template pipeline to publishing syntax updates and contributing fixes.
+This guide walks through everything you need to hack on Vitriol itself; from understanding the template pipeline to publishing syntax updates and contributing fixes.

 ## 1. Prerequisites